Postgraduate ( full-time, part-time)

 Visiting printmaking professionals have included Katherine Jones, Stephen Chambers, Sean Rorke, Rebecca Salter, Penny Brewill, Mike Taylor, Kate Palmer, Jo Love and Jane Dixon, Leo Brook and Amanda Couch.

-On our core modules you’ll demonstrate your progress through your visual research outcomes and supporting evaluative statements, except for the Masters Dissertation, for which you’ll submit a 6,000-word contextual essay.
+On our core modules you will demonstrate your progress through your visual research outcomes and supporting evaluative statements, except for the Masters Dissertation, for which you will submit a 6,000-word contextual essay.

 At Cambridge School of Art, we combine the traditions of our past with the possibilities afforded by the latest technologies.